 Lower Saranac Lake (2,108 acres) epitomizes the allure of Adirondack lakes for sportsmen and recreationalists.
 Dotted with rocky islands and bordering on the Village of Saranac Lake, the lake is scenic and heavily used.
-Perhaps no other lake in the world can claim to be a favorite haunt of Albert Einstein, Mark Twain and more recently, Monica Lewinsky.
 A DEC island based campground with 62 sites (including 2 lean-tos) draws visitors all summer.
 Private camps and homes line about 25 percent of the shoreline on the eastern end of the lake.
 DEC boat launches at Second Pond (C-P102) and on Ampersand Bay, plus a private marina, provide good boating access.
 Rocky shoals and weedy bays are the focus for anglers seeking smallmouth bass and northern pike.
 A series of locks connecting Lower Saranac Lake to Middle Saranac Lake and the downstream waters of Oseetah Lake, Kiwassa Lake and Lake Flower enable full day boating "tours" of the Saranac chain of lakes.
 All of these factors combine to generate the most angler days of any water in this unit.

 Most of Lower Saranac Lake ranges between 10 and 30 feet deep.
 A maximum depth of 65 feet occurs in a small area to the north of Eagle Island.
 Much of the shoreline is cobble, boulder or bedrock with sand in some embayments.
-Water chemistry is good with a pH of 7.3 and ANC of 195.7 μ eq/l being measured in 1987.
+Water chemistry is good with a pH of 7.3 and ANC of 195.7 $\mu$ eq/l being measured in 1987.
 Submerged aquatic vegetation is of moderate abundance in the littoral zones of Ampersand, Pope and Loon Bays.